 Set on a dark room scheme?
 We have lots of dark and atmospheric decorating ideas for you to consider.

-16. Utilise space under the stairs for a study or office
+17. Use space under the stairs for a traditional office

 If you have space under the stairs, you might well have room for a study space; in some cases, the understair space is large enough to accommodate a fully-fledged home office, as in this bespoke space by Neville Johnson.
 To keep the decorating scheme traditional, stick to wood and leather as your main materials.

 Wondering what else that space under the stairs might be good for?
 Check out our gallery of understair storage solutions.